 According to the American Heart Association, the prevalence of HTG in the United States and globally correlates to the aging of the population and the increasing incidence of obesity and diabetes.
 Market participants, including the American Heart Association, have estimated that one-third of adults in the United States have elevated levels of TGs (TGs >150 mg/dL) (Ford, Archives of Internal Medicine, 2009; 169(6):572-578), including approximately 36 million people diagnosed with high HTG, and 3 to 4 million people diagnosed with severe HTG (Miller et al. Circulation, 2011 and Maki et al. J. Clin.
 Lipid, 2012).
 Moreover, according to Ford, Archives of Internal Medicine in a study conducted between 1999 and 2004, 18% of adults in the United States, corresponding to approximately 40 million people, had elevated TG levels equal to or greater than 200 mg/dl, of which only 3.6% were treated specifically with TG-lowering medication (Ford, Archives of Internal Medicine, 2009; 169(6):572-578; Kapoor and Miller, ACC, 2016, Christian et al. Am.
 J. Cardiology, 2011).
-We believe this data indicates there is a large underserved market opportunity for CaPre.
+We believe this data indicates there is a large underserved market opportunity for CaPre

 In 2015, CaPre's target market in the United States for treatment of HTG was estimated by IMS NSP Audit data to be approximately US\$750 million annually, with approximately five million prescriptions written annually over the prior four years.
 The total global market for treatment of HTG was estimated by GOED Proprietary Research in 2015 to be approximately US\$2.3 billion annually.
 Currently, all marketed OM3 products are approved by the FDA only for patients with severe HTG.
-We believe there is the potential to greatly expand the treatable market in the United States to the approximately 36 million people with high TGs, assuming favorable results from two CV outcome studies that are currently ongoing.
-Amarin recently released positive top-line results from its cardiovascular outcome study (the REDUCE-IT trial) and the cardiovascular outcome study sponsored by AstraZeneca (the STRENGTH trial) is expected to be reported in 2019.
+We believe there is the potential to greatly expand the treatable market in the United States to the approximately 36 million people with high TGs, assuming the FDA approves expanded labeling for VASCEPA based on positive REDUCE-IT outcome study results, and favorable results are reported from the STRENGTH outcome trial which is currently ongoing.
+Amarin recently released positive top-line results from its cardiovascular outcome study (the REDUCE-IT trial) and the cardiovascular outcome study sponsored by AstraZeneca (the STRENGTH trial) is expected to be reported in late 2019 or early 2020.
 These CV studies are designed to evaluate the long-term benefit of lowering TGs on CV risks with prescription drugs containing OM3 fatty acids in patients concurrently taking a statin.
 Additional clinical trials would likely be required for CaPre to also expand its label claims to the high TGs segment.
 Given the large portion of the adult population in the United States that have elevated levels of TGs above 200 mg/dL but who go largely untreated, we believe there is the potential for a very significant increase in the total number of patients eligible for treatment if these CV outcome trials are positive.